 The course is part of this learning path

-- Learn how to assess and identify risks
+- Learn how to assess and identify risks.

-- Learn about risk reduction, risk avoidance, risk transfer, risk retention, and risk controls
+- Learn about risk reduction, risk avoidance, risk transfer, risk retention, and risk controls.

-This course is intended for anyone who wants to improve their knowledge of risk management in an information security context.
+This Course is intended for anyone who wants to improve their knowledge of risk management in an information security context.

-We recommend taking this course as part of the IT Security Fundamentals learning path.
+We recommend taking this Course as part of the IT Security Fundamentals Learning Path.

 So, here's our control selection.
-And if you remember from before, when it comes to dealing with risk, we have the four Ts: treat, transfer, tolerate, terminate.
-Now, risks can never be ignored, that's the one thing we can't do, but we do use the term avoid, which means that we actually terminate the risk, but we can't ignore it.
+And if you remember from before, when it comes to dealing with risk, we have the four Ts: treat, transfer, tolerate, and terminate.
+Now, risks can never be ignored, that's the one thing we can't do, but we do use the term 'avoid', which means that we actually terminate the risk, but we can't ignore it.

-So, if we find a risk and we know it's there, it has to go on what's known as our risk register, and then we have to monitor it, that is, we are looking at it on a given date and then we're going to review it once again at a later date.
+So, if we find a risk and we know it's there, it has to go on what's known as our risk register, and then we have to monitor it.
+That is, we are looking at it on a given date and then we're going to review it once again at a later date.
 If you don't have that and an auditor comes to audit you for any particular reason, you will fail.
 So you have to have that control in place.

-If you've done a risk assessment and that risk has come up as being there, and then you don't put it on your risk register or you don't have a date for monitoring, you will fail, and it'll cost you money because then you'll have to call the auditors back again.
+If you've done a risk assessment and that risk assessment has come up as being there, and then you don't put it on your risk register or you don't have a date for monitoring, you will also fail, and it'll cost you money because you'll have to call the auditors back again.

 All right, so, risk can be treated by applying controls, and they can be physical, personnel, procedural, technical.

-But we train people to use the server, and we train our receptionists how to spot various things, or send them on social engineering training, we can use awareness training for the whole staff, awareness training so they can spot individuals that are in the organizations, spot phishing emails, all that type of stuff that you have to do nowadays to ensure security.
+But we train people to use the server, and we train our receptionists how to spot various things, or send them on social engineering training.
+We can use awareness training for the whole staff; awareness training so they can spot individuals that are in the organizations, spot phishing emails, all that type of stuff that you have to do nowadays to ensure security.

 How much of this treatment do we need?
-Well, to decide that we use the acronym P.A.C.E: pragmatic, appropriate and cost-effective.
-So our risk treatment needs to be pace.
+Well, to decide that we use the acronym P.A.C.E: pragmatic, appropriate, and cost-effective.
+So our risk treatment needs to be PACE.

-They'll always be some sort of uncertainty, that's just the way life is.
+There'll always be some sort of uncertainty, that's just the way life is.
 But we need to make sure that we can trace our security controls to our actual risks.
 So, for example, we might ask ourselves why we have a particular control in place and then we can go and look in our risk register and see that oh, it's because of risk number 149 on the register.

 So, here's our intrinsic security assurance.
-There’s the secure by design life-cycle, change control measures, i.e. putting in usernames and stuff, so that we can actually know who's made changes to what system and when.
-And then security engagement, which concerns engaging people with security and checking on them.
+There’s the secure by design lifecycle, change control measures, i.e. putting in usernames and stuff (so that we can actually know who's made changes to the system and when), and then security engagement, which concerns engaging people with security and checking on them.

 Then on the extrinsic side, we have vulnerability assessments, so, checking the vulnerabilities, having penetration testing teams come in, putting supply chain controls in place, checking our third parties, auditing them, etc. We need to find a good balance between the two, so that we have a robust security environment.

-A lot of these vulnerabilities exist due to poor design but other causes include poor management of administration, inadequate leadership, poor management of practices overall, and poorly architected systems, which could include, for example, information that isn’t encrypted, networks that are using poor protocols, badly put together networks, etc.
+Ok, so let's take a quick look at vulnerabilites.
+Vulnerabilities exist in software.
+They also exist in people, but normally we're talking about software, and these vulnerabilities that exist in software we normally go ahead and get them patched.
+A lot of these vulnerabilities exist due to poor design, but other causes include poor management of administration, inadequate leadership, poor management practices overall, and poorly architected systems, which could include, for example, information that isn’t encrypted, networks that are using poor protocols, badly put together networks, etc.

 Originating from a systems administration/network architecture career, a solid part of his career building networks for educational institutes.
 With security being a mainstay his implementation he grew a strong passion for everything cyber orientated especially social engineering.
 The educational experience led to him mentoring young women in IT, helping them to begin a cyber career.
 He is a recipient of the Cisco global cyber security scholarship.
 A CCNA Cyber Ops holder and elected for the CCNP Cyber Ops program.